National Leadership Workshop Strengthens Islamic Education in Japan

 Practical tools for enhancing school-wide collaboration

-Educators shared challenges and best practices, reinforcing the importance of unity and shared vision in advancing Islamic education in Japan.
+Educators shared challenges and best practices.
+This reinforced the importance of unity and a shared vision in advancing Islamic education in Japan.

 A Unified Effort Across Schools